smudge/decks/railsconf-2022/slides.md

 Then at first we deployed this thing on Sundays, but that got to be too painful so we switched to monthly deployments, and WHEN THAT got too painful, we just started deploying only when we needed to. **CLICK** So I would call it "push button" deploys, but it was really "push button and cross fingers"

 Lastly, who owned it?
 Well, **CLICK** us.
-The engineering team closest to the need for its existence (and most incentivized to do the work).
-And so, now that we had this list, we started to cross things out.
+The engineering team closest to the need for its existence (and most incentivized to do the work). _(PAUSE)_ And so, now that we had this list, we started to cross things out.
 -->

 ---